Raghadkatout08/Raghadkatout08/README.md

 ## Full-Stack Developer | Python | JavaScript

 Hey there! 👋 Welcome to my GitHub profile!
-I'm Raghad Katout, a Full Stack Web Developer passionate about leveraging technology to create innovative solutions.
-I have a strong background in both front-end and back-end development, with expertise in Python and JavaScript technologies.
+I'm Raghad Katout, a Full-Stack Developer passionate about building scalable and efficient web applications.
+Skilled in JavaScript (React, Next.js) and Python (Django), with experience in both frontend and backend development.

 ### About Me
-- 👀 I’m interested in web development, software engineering, and exploring new technologies.
-- 🌱 I’m currently advancing my knowledge in JavaScript by exploring advanced techniques and honing my skills.
-Additionally, I'm delving deeper into backend development with Python to enhance my understanding of building robust and scalable applications.
+- 🚀 Passionate about software engineering and web development.
+- 📌 Focused on mastering advanced JavaScript and enhancing backend expertise with Python.
+- 🔧 Experienced in Git, database design, and project management to ensure efficient and structured development.
+- 💡 Always exploring new technologies and improving problem-solving skills.

 ### Find Me On
 <p align="center">